Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>It was a productive working day.
 Did lots of work, wrote lots of documentation.
 I'm happy, I'm learning & doing the work.
 So far, everything is good & peaceful.</sub>

 <sub>I think that's all about today.
 I'm done with everything for the day.
-So, now I can peacefully crash into bed.</sub>
+And that means now, I can peacefully crash into bed.</sub>

 <sub>Good night all the lovely people (*as in I really think, anyone reads it.
-But I assume so, so, it's ok.
+But I assume so.
+So, it's ok.
 XD*)</sub>

 ---